dotnet/docs-maui/docs/platform-integration/essentials/flashlight.md

 ---
 title: "Flashlight"
-description: "Learn how to use the .NET MAUIFlashlight class in the Microsoft.Maui.Essentials namespace.
+description: "Learn how to use the .NET MAUI Flashlight class in the Microsoft.Maui.Essentials namespace.
 This class provides the ability to turn on or off the device's camera flash, to emulate a flashlight." ms.date: 08/19/2021
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---